Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "The best and most beautiful things in the world cannot be seen or even touched - they must be felt with the heart."
+> "If you are ever the smartest person in the room, you are in the wrong room."
-> — **Helen Keller**
+> — **C. Sean McGee**

 ---